4 Packing Mistakes to Avoid on a South England Beach Break

 A rash guard, with sun protection, is another great choice if your trip involves kayaking, sailing, standup paddle-boarding, or other water activities, and why shouldn’t it?
 We offer several stylish options.

-Coast Break Mistake 2: Packing clothes that you can’t dress up or down
+Beach Break Mistake 2: Packing clothes that you can’t dress up or down

 Part of the beauty of holidays here lies in making delightful shifts between daytime and nighttime adventures, especially if you’re in a city like Brighton with great nightlife.